Oregon decriminalized drugs in 2020: How's it going?

 Portugal's approach is more vigorous than Oregon's in getting people to treatment.

-There, “dissuasion commissions” pressure anyone caught using drugs – even marijuana -- to seek treatment.
-Those pressure points include sanctions like fines, prohibiting drug users from visiting certain venues or from traveling abroad, seizure of personal property, community work and having to periodically report to health services or other places.
+There, “dissuasion commissions” pressure anyone caught using drugs — even marijuana — to seek treatment.
+Those pressure points include fines, prohibiting drug users from visiting certain venues or from traveling abroad, seizure of personal property, community work and having to periodically report to health services or other places.

 Drug Policy Alliance intentionally sought an approach that did not compel people to seek treatment, said spokesperson Matt Sutton.